leticiafossato/ironhack-projects/Project 3- Fortnite/README.md

 ### Challenges
 - Low public information about Fortnite to analyze;
-- Choose only trustable players informations;
+- Clean the dataset to select only trustable informations;
 - Make the subject interesting for who doesn't play.

 ### New Learnings